choiip/kerasify/README.md

 * No external dependencies, standard library, C++17 features OK.
 * Model stored on disk in binary format that can be quickly read.
 * Model stored in memory in contiguous block for better cache performance.
-* Doesn't throw exceptions, returns only bool on error.
 * Unit testable, rigorous unit tests.

 Currently implemented Keras layers: